 Czech Women’s Lobby (CWL) is a network of 30 non-profit organisations promoting women’s rights in the Czech Republic.
-It is also a member of the European Women’s Lobby, joining women’s and gender organisations in the European Union and cooperating with European institutions.
+We are also an active member of the European Women's Lobby (EWL) which is the largest umbrella of women’s organization in the European Union, intensively cooperating with EU institutions.

 Main aims and priorities of Czech Women’s Lobby: